john-paul-keenan/kong/README.md

 And to go into the kong2:<br />
 `docker exec -it kong2 /bin/ash`

 If you remember, when we first started the Kong container, we assigned a lot of the Kong environmental variables.
 However, if we `cat etc/kong/kong.conf.default`, we’ll notice none of those changes seem to be reflected there.
 This is because we passed those new values through as environmental variables.
-Environmental variables are saved `/usr/local/kong/.kong_env` and are removed every time Kong is restarted. because part of this demo will require us to resatart Kong, let's update the actual file.
-We will only be doing this in kong2, but the same concepts can be repeated in every Kong node.
+Environmental variables are saved `/usr/local/kong/.kong_env` and are are auto generated every time kong starts.

+### The next teps are not required because Kong remembers the values you have for the enviromental variables.
+We are changing them because this is a trainning excerise and this change will make parts of what we do later make more sense.

+Let's update some values in the actual kong.conf file.

-First, change the name of the file to kong.conf This can be done with the following command:<br />
+First, change the name of the file to kong.conf Otherwise, it will not be used.
+This can be done with the following command:<br />
 `mv etc/kong/kong.conf.default etc/kong/kong.conf`

 now that the file has the corrct name, let's open it with a text editor:<br />